NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Kingmaker/Virthad.md

 abilities_mid:
   - name: ""
   - name: "End the Charade"
-    desc: "`pf2:r` (attack) **Trigger** The doppelganger is transformed with Change Shape and another creature moves adjacent to it or takes a hostile action against it.\n**Effect** The doppelganger reverts to its natural form and can make a Strike against the triggering creature.
+    desc: "`pf2:r` (attack) **Trigger** The doppelganger is transformed with Change Shape and another creature moves adjacent to it or takes a hostile action against it.\n* * *\n\n**Effect** The doppelganger reverts to its natural form and can make a Strike against the triggering creature.
 If the creature was unaware the doppelganger was in disguise, that creature is [[Conditions/Off-Guard|Off-Guard]] against this attack."

 attacks:
   - name: ""